 The Canadian Conservation Institute (CCI) workshop

-scheduled for June 2020 has been postponed.
-As new information
+scheduled for July, have been postponed.
+As new information becomes

 Recognized Museum Program